Showkot-Hosen-10/IT-help-Desk-Roadmap/ROADMAP.md

-# 🖥️ Computer 101 Roadmap
+# 🖥️ IT Helpdesk Roadmap
 ### A Complete Foundation Guide for IT Helpdesk, Hardware & Tech Enthusiasts

 > "Before you defend systems, you must understand how they are built."